daqhris/daqhris.github.io/crypto-growth-fund.md

 This is a growth fund dedicated to long-term investments in crypto markets and other assets on public blockchains.

 In other words, it is an online investment portfolio that:
-- has operations uniquely in the cyberspace,
+- has operations uniquely in cyberspace,
 - openly shares all transactions records and holdings,
-- is independent from any institution or centralized entity.
+- is independent of any institution or centralized entity.

 More precisely, this fund holds and manages digital assets that are:
 - accessible on the Internet by using a computing device,
 - known for practical implementations and widespread adoption,
-- on-track for an increase in value over a long-term time horizon (more than 5 years).
+- on track for an increase in value over a long-term time horizon (more than 5 years).

 ## Portfolio